| Course Code |

 Science of phonetics; clinical phonetics; anatomy and physiology of speech production systems; place of articulation, manner of articulation; airstream mechanisms; secondary articulation and coarticulation; distinctive features; clinical phonetic transcription and diagnosis; introduction of acoustic phonetics and phonation. |

-Clinical Practicum in Speech (2) |
+Clinical practicum in speech (2) |

 2 |

-A1124205 |
+| A1124205 |

 Voice disorders |